Obligatory photo of the band.Killswitch Engage

 - Mohs Scale of Rock and Metal Hardness: Definitely around an 8.
 Think about it, and it's probably gonna be hard to say otherwise.

-- Not Christian Rock —The band is often assumed to be Christian due to former vocalist Jesse Leach's faith.
+- Not Christian Rock —The band is often assumed to be Christian due to lead singer Jesse Leach's faith.

 - Which is kind of doubly ironic, given that WWE Superstar Christian is such a fan he renamed his Finishing Move after them.